I. About a Ph.D.

 Q2: Can I talk to someone about all of this?

 Yes.
-You can contact the Office of Graduate Studies and Research.
+You can contact the Office of Graduate Studies.
 Ph.D.
 Program representatives will be happy to answer your questions or direct you to someone who can address your specific concerns.

 College of Business